-13.2.
-The Trust board and each Trust board committee shall at the first meeting of each year elect a Trustee to act as chair subject to annual re-election.

-13.3.
-The Trust board shall at the first meeting of each academic year appoint a vice chair.

-13.4.
-Academy committee governors shall at the first meeting of each academic year recommend to the governance and partnership committee for approval the appointment of an academy committee governor to act as chair of the academy committee.

-13.5 An academy committee may choose to appoint a vice-chair.

-13.6.
-The chair of the Trust board and the chair of each Trust board committee or academy committee shall serve a maximum of four years (re-set 01.01.2021).

-13.7.
-No person may act as chair of the Trust board, its committees, or an academy committee if they are an employee of the Trust.

-13.8 No person may act as chair of the Trust board or a Trust board committee unless they are also a Trustee.

-13.9.
-The board or committee will elect a temporary replacement from among the attendees present at any meeting where the chair is absent.

-13.10 The chair of the Trust board will be subject to an annual performance review by the members of the Trust.

-13.11 The chair of the Trust Board will be subject to a periodic 360-degree review by trustees which will be reviewed by the chair of members.

-13.12 The chair of each academy committee will be subject to a periodic 360-degree review by governors on the academy committee which will be reviewed by the chair of the Trust board.

-13,13 The chair of governors, or a delegated governor on each local academy committee will undertake a 1:1 review with each governor annually.
+- 14.2.
+The Trust board and each Trust board committee shall at the first meeting of each year elect a trustee to act as chair subject to annual re-election. - 14.3.
+The Trust board shall at the first meeting of each academic year appoint a vice chair. - 14.4.
+Local academy committee governors shall at the first meeting of each academic year recommend to the governance and partnership committee for approval the appointment of an academy committee governor to act as chair of the academy committee. - 14.5 An academy committee may choose to appoint a vice-chair. - 14.6.
+The chair of the Trust board and the chair of each Trust board committee or local academy committee shall serve a maximum of four years (re-set 01.01.2021). - 14.7 If a trustee or governor is appointed as chair mid-way through their existing term of office as a trustee or governor the number of years remaining within that term of office will be carried forward and may be served when their term of office as chair comes to an end e.g. appointed 01.09 22, elected as chair 01.09.24 (for a maximum of 4 years terminating 31.08.28) on 01.09.28 the end date for the term of office will be 31.08.30. - 14.8.
+No person may act as chair of the Trust board, its committees, or an academy committee if they are an employee of the Trust. - 14.9 No person may act as chair of the Trust board or a Trust board committee unless they are also a trustee. - 14.10.
+The board or committee will elect a temporary replacement from among the attendees present at any meeting where the chair is absent. - 14.11 The Chair of the Trust will attend a meeting with the Members each year to explain the structure of the Trustee body and how it holds the Executive to account. - 14.12 At least annually, the chair of the board will meet with each trustee and selected Senior Executives (as agreed by the CEO) to seek feedback on areas where relationships might be improved with them and where they feel the leadership of the board might be improved. - 14.13 The chair of governors, or a delegated governor on each local academy committee will undertake a 1:1 review with each governor annually.
+They will also meet with new governors in their first year of tenure to review their induction process. - 14.14 Chairs of governors may also request the opinion of senior leaders (as agreed by the CEO) to seek feedback on areas where relationships with them and the leadership of the committee might be developed further.

+14.15 Upon request, the chair of trustees may meet annually with each chair of governors

-14 Authority, remit and responsibilities of the Trust board and academy committees
+15 Authority, remit and responsibilities of the Trust board and academy committees

-14.1.
-Each committee shall be responsible for the matters as set out in the scheme of delegation and this terms of reference.

-14.2.
-Each committee is authorised by the Trust board to:

-- carry on any activity authorised by these terms of reference; and - seek any appropriate information that it properly requires to carry out its role from any senior employee of the Trust and all senior employees shall be directed to co-operate with any request made.

-14.3.
-Except with the consent of the Trust board, any committees may not establish subcommittees, except for working parties which have no delegated authority, and which must report to the board/committee that appointed them.
+- 15.1.
+Each committee shall be responsible for the matters as set out in the scheme of delegation and this term of reference. - 15.2.
+Each committee is authorised by the Trust board to: - carry on any activity authorised by these terms of reference; and - seek any appropriate information that it properly requires to carry out its role from any senior employee of the Trust and all senior employees shall be directed to co-operate with any request made. - 15.3.
+Except with the consent of the Trust board, any committees may not establish sub-committees, except for working parties which have no delegated authority, and which must report to the board/committee that appointed them.